DPT-RP1/DigitalPaperApp/README.md

         whiteboard
                 Shows a landscape half-scale projection of the digital paper, refreshed every second whiteboard-html
-                Opens a distribution server with /frontend path feeding the images fron the Digital Paper dialog title content button
+                Opens a distribution server with /frontend path feeding the images from the Digital Paper dialog title content button
                 Prints a dialog on the Digital Paper get-owner